 f) The annual Trustee Report and Accounts shall be subject to a review by an independent reviewer elected annually at the AGM.
 The annual Trustee Report and Accounts shall be filed with the Charities Commission.

 a) There shall be a Committee of not more than fifteen members (except for co-option discussed below, see 9g).
 All Committee members are Trustees of The Circle and bound by the requirements of the Charities Act.

 b) The Committee shall have the power to appoint a sub-committee for any purpose.
 Any sub-committee will report back to the full Committee.

-d) The Treasurer, Membership Secretary and Programme Secretary shall not serve in the same defined role for a period exceeding six years unless in exceptional circumstances the Committee have voted to extend such term just prior to the expiry of the six year period.
-A Committee member whose defined role is not extended may, unless resigning or being removed under sub paragraph i) hereof, take up another defined role or remain on the Committee with no defined role.
+d) The Treasurer, Membership Secretary and Programme Secretary shall not serve in the same defined role for a period exceeding six years unless in exceptional circumstances, when the Committee have voted to extend such term just prior to the expiry of the six-year period.
+A Committee member whose defined role is not extended may, unless resigning or being removed under sub paragraphs j/k) hereof, take up another defined role or remain on the Committee with no defined role.

 e) The President of the Circle may not remain in office after serving two successive three-year terms and shall retire from the post.
 At the expiry of the two terms the Committee shall elect a new President subject to such confirmation at the next AGM.

-g) The Committee may co-opt no more than three members (even if they are additional to the fifteen allowed under Rule 8a) to serve ad-hoc until the next AGM at which time they may be proposed for election and, by retirement or otherwise, the Committee shall then be reduced to not more than fifteen members.
+g) The Committee may co-opt no more than three members (even if they are additional to the fifteen allowed under Rule 9a) to serve ad-hoc until the next AGM at which time they may be proposed for election and, by retirement or otherwise, the Committee shall then be reduced to not more than fifteen members.

 k) Any Committee member may be removed by a vote of no confidence, passed with a majority of at least two-thirds of the full Committee, provided that any such person shall have received not less than fourteen days’ notice of the resolution to remove such a member.